pat-coady/pytorch-sandbox/README.md

 # PyTorch + Lightning + W&B + TensorBoard Reference Implementation

 It is finally time for me to jump in the PyTorch pool.
-My office was closed for 2 weeks over the 2023/2024 holidays, so this was a perfect time to learn some new (to me) tools.
+My office was closed for two weeks over the 2023/2024 holidays, so this was a perfect time to learn some new (to me) tools.

-The key objective was to build a reference training implementation for a simple CNN for MNIST.
+The key objective was to build a reference  implementation for a simple CNN for MNIST.
 From here, the plan is to implement more interesting things after getting the rust knocked off:

 - Diffusion models
 - Very small GPT-like model (e.g., nanoGPT)